quixio/quix-docs/docs/connect/kafka-to-aws-directory-service.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Directory Service using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Directory Service

-UNRECOGNIZED TECH ALERT
+AWS Directory Service is a cloud-based directory service offered by Amazon Web Services (AWS) that allows users to connect their AWS resources with an existing on-premises Active Directory or to create a new, separate directory in the cloud.
+This service simplifies the management of users, groups, and computers by providing a single point of access and control.
+With AWS Directory Service, organizations can easily integrate their existing directories with AWS applications and services, enabling seamless authentication and authorization processes across their entire infrastructure.

 ## Integrations